|

 mentioned some of the people inside the Clinton administration who had been briefed by

-himself or his briefing team:
+himself or his briefing team: There were many briefing materials

 that were given, not only to the CIA Director Mr. Woolsey, but to other senior members of